The Canadian Death Race: The Course from Hell

 First leg, 19 km: The Downtown Jaunt

-Approximately 6 km of pavement initially, followed by trail and 3.5 km of gravel road.
-It includes a net elevation loss of 500 feet, rolling hills with flat sections, several creek crossings and one significant downhill.
-The course will start in downtown Grande Cache and the race officially begins at the 5 km mark, after passing the Grande Cache Saddle club.
-It then continues past Grande Cache Lake and Peavine Lake, mainly on quad trails and including a section along a ridge with a spectacular view of Peavine Lake and the mountains of Willmore Wilderness Park.
+Approximately 6 km of initial pavement, followed by trail and 3.5 km of gravel road.
+It includes a net elevation loss of 500 feet, rolling hills with flat sections, several creek crossings, and one significant downhill.
+The course will start in downtown Grande Cache at the start/finish line, and the race officially begins at the 5 km mark, after passing the Grande Cache Saddle club.
+It then continues past Grande Cache Lake and Peavine Lake, mainly on quad trails, and includes a section along a ridge with a spectacular view of Peavine Lake and the mountains of Willmore Wilderness Park.
 After crossing Washy Creek and skirting the north end of the CN rail yard through a deep mud bog, enter the first full aid station and relay exchange zone.
 Cut off Time: 12 Noon

 Second leg, 27 km: Flood & Grande Mountain Slugfest

-Includes about.1 km of pavement.
-The rest is dirt trail with rocky and swampy sections, and approximately 6 km of hard packed dirt road..
+Includes about 1 km of pavement.
+The rest is dirt trail with rocky and swampy sections, and approximately 6 km of hard packed dirt road.
 Net elevation gain is 500 feet, but the total elevation change is well over 6000 feet.
 This leg of the race is characterized by long sustained climbing with about 3 km of very rough terrain and two creek crossings.
 The trail from the summit of Flood Mountain to the summit of Grande Mountain is the roughest piece of trail in the Death Race.
 The power line down the front of Grande Mountain leading back into town is the most dangerous part of the entire course.
 This is due to the steep, rocky drop-offs and unstable footing while running downhill.
 The Slugfest is the most technical section and is rated the second hardest leg of the Death Race (although many rate this leg as the hardest of all).
-Cut off Time: 6 pm
+The Near Death Marathon course bypasses the Flood Summit Loop but otherwise is the exact same Legs 1 and 2 and finishes at the Start/Finish Line at the end of Leg 2.
+Cut off Time: 5:30 pm.

-Fifth and final leg, 24km, The River Crossing
+Fifth and final leg, 22km, The River Crossing

 Last boat: 6 am End of Race: 8 am Course closes: 9 am